-21 Best Dry Flies For Trout (2023 Buyer’s Guide)
+21 Best Dry Flies For Trout Used By Top Guides

 I’m going to let you in on a secret about dry flies for trout that other websites don’t want you to know.
-Often, the most recommended trout dry flies you see on-line are not the ones that river guides and top angler use.
+Often, the most recommended trout dry flies you see on-line are not the ones that river guides and top anglers use.

 Guide Dry Flies VS Generic Dry Flies For Trout

-Look into the dry fly box of an average or new fly angler, and then look into the dry fly box of guides and experienced anglers and you will see very different trout dry flies.
+Look into the dry fly box of an average or new fly angler, and then look into the dry fly box of guides and experienced anglers and you will see very different dry flies.

 I’ve looked into many guides dry fly boxes, as well as top competition anglers boxes, and even a world champion competition fly anglers box, and they all use very different dry flies than the rest of the fly fishing community.